code4recovery/central/README.md

 </details>

+### Run locally

+1. Run `npm i` (you don't need to do this ever time but should do it when you pull changes)
+1. Seeding with a Meeting Guide JSON feed and setting up a blank instance are both coming soon
+1. For now you must seed a sample of OIAA data by running `npm run seed`
+1. Now run `npm run dev`.
+Your site should be running at [http://localhost:3000/](http://localhost:3000/)

-## Deploy to Cloud Run
+### Deploy to Cloud Run

 1. Add this repository (or a clone of it) to Cloud Run
-1. Set your environment variables
+1. Set your environment variables with the values in your `.env`